T2ThatGuy/Password-Manager-API/README.md

 To check that the database file has been correctly created navigate to the app folder and you should see the `database.db` this is your database file.

+If this does not work or returns an error at any stage make sure you have the SQLAlchemy extension library for Flask installed!

 ## Normal Usage